hoosengold/IsoldeBot/README.md

     description: '', //short description of the command
     aliases: ['', '', ...], //aliases for the command
     cooldown: 2, //cooldown for the command in seconds, the dafault cooldown is 5 seconds
-    args: true, //does the command have arguments, type false if it doesn't and remove aegs in execute(message, args) {
+    args: true, //does the command have arguments, type false if it doesn't and remove args in execute execute(message, args) {
     //put your code here, you can list dependencies here or before module.exports }
 ```